iremddemir/dynamic_human_splatting/README.md

 # Towards Feed-Forward Dynamic Human Scene Reconstruction using Gaussian Splatting

-This repository contains the implementation of our 3DV 2025 course project:
+This repository contains the implementation of the 3DV 2025 course @ETH project:
 **Feed-forward Dynamic Scene Reconstruction with Humans Using Gaussian Splatting**
 We present a novel pipeline that reconstructs dynamic human-centric scenes from monocular videos using a feed-forward architecture built upon the VGGT backbone and Gaussian Splatting.